 - Light Therapy.
 Many people, especially those with seasonal affective disorder, find that using a light box can help.
 Those with bipolar disorder should consult a doctor first.

 - Ditch the naps.
-Although you may be tempted to take a power nap during the day, don’t.
+Although a power nap during the day is tempting, don’t.
 If you get tired, take a walk or eat a healthy snack.

 - Adjust lighting.
 Adjusting the amount of light and dark in your home/office can help streamline your body’s circadian rhythm, making the transition to a change in time less difficult.
 Opening the blinds in the house as soon as you get up in the morning, and then dimming the lights at the same time every evening will help your body relax and know the time is coming for sleep.
 I highly suggest turning off computers, TVs and tablets at least one hour before bed.